StartupersAcademy/website/_posts/2016-11-01-ionic-2-lesson1.md

 Hello Startupers!! and welcome to this travel called Ionic 2.

-First of all i want to do a distinction between Ionic 1 and Ionic 2 if it's your first time exploring Hybrid Apps maybe you can be confussed because people is talking about Ionic 1 and Ionic 2
+First of all I want to do a distinction between Ionic 1 and Ionic 2

+If it's your first time exploring Hybrid Apps maybe you can be confussed because people is talking about Ionic 1 and Ionic 2

 <i>are similars? it's the same? </i>